Loading...

 velocity-time graph example

 Solution: The slope of a velocity vs. time graph represents the acceleration of an object.
-The slope is also a change in the vertical axis over a change in the horizontal axis.
+The slope is the change in the vertical axis over the change in the horizontal axis.

-(b) Area under a velocity-time graph gives displacement vector which can be also a negative value.
-The absolute value of this area also gives the distance traveled in that direction.
+(b) The area under a velocity-time graph gives the displacement vector, which can also be a negative value.
+The absolute value of this area gives the distance traveled in that direction.

 The bounded area under this $v-t$ graph during the time interval $[5\,{\rm s},7\,{\rm s}]$, is a the colored area of a trapezoid